roguerammer999/bowlingstats/README.md

 ## bowlingstats: A program to enter, save, and analyze bowling games.

 This is a small program currently in development.
-Its first purpose is to give me a tool to check the progress of bowling (i.e. ten pin bowling), one of my hobbies.
-Hopefully it is more efficient than a word processor or spreadsheet.
-Its other purpose is for practicing programming, which I am trying to learn.
-My main language at this time is Java, but I am concomitantly learning C#.
+It checks the progress of bowling, one of my hobbies, hopefully more efficiently than a word processor or spreadsheet, then can display statistics for one or more games.
+I am also using it to learn and practice programming, and it is written in Java, currently my main language.

 ####Current features (2-18-17):
 - It takes a game, entered as a string of ball data (e.g. 7 pins, 3 pins), and separates it into useful game data (strikes/spares, frames, scores).
+The string is simply numbers of pins separated by a dash (e.g. "7-2-10-8-1-9-1...").
 Then a game can be selected, and its game data will be displayed.

 ####Short-term upcoming changes:
 - Logging of date information.